MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Availability

-- The feature is available in our public cloud, GCC, GCC - High, and DOD clouds.
+Information barriers in Teams is available in our public, GCC, GCC - High, and DOD clouds.